Best Portfolio Websites to Fuel Your Inspiration

 A discreet hover effect on each image reveals the name of the project, while keeping text to a minimum.
 To create a portfolio in a similar style, head over to this template.
 You can add your own works and adjust the design to express your style.
 You'll also find plenty more portfolio website templates on which you can base your design.

 04. Wendy Ju

 The animation that greets us upon entering graphic designer Wendy Ju’s portfolio sets the tone for the rest of her site.
 It smoothly welcomes us into her world, depicting a book or fan opening up, along with the word “hello” in both English and Mandarin.
 The animation is subtle and precise, matching her minimalistic aesthetic.

 Further down the homepage, Wendy incorporates a fun cursor interaction using Velo by Wix.
 Not only is this interactivity somewhat addictive, it also adds a drop of color to the overall neutral color palette.

 05. Dennis Krawec

 Multidisciplinary designer Dennis Krawec’s portfolio is anything but subtle.
 And that’s just what makes it so brilliant.
 Merging ‘80s aesthetics with pop culture and outlandish design elements from the dawn of the internet, this is one of the most eye-catching portfolio websites we’ve seen to date.

 Sporting an unconventional layout of overlapping images, text and gifs, Dennis’ homepage is reminiscent of a mood board.
 His unique style makes for a truly distinct personal brand that remains cohesive throughout each page of his website.

 06. Studio Bagaz’

-Graphic design brand Studio Bagaz’ is all about crisp aesthetics when it comes to their portfolio website.
+Graphic design brand Studio Bagaz’ is all about crisp aesthetics when it comes to their professional portfolio website.
 This sophisticated simplicity also applies to their website navigation, thanks to the organized structure of their site.
 Visitors can swiftly move between pages using the fixed website menu on the side, or by clicking on the images of the works themselves.

 The menu opens up as a lightbox that slides onto the screen, covering half of it.
 Not only does this fill the screen with new compositions and color combinations, but it also lets visitors remain on the page they were browsing while simultaneously navigating around the site.